6 to 7:15 pm

 Just in time to spruce up your wardrobe, this talk traces the origins of wedding wear conventions in a lighthearted overview of the decorum and dictates, the rule makers and breakers, and the most sensational fashion faux-pas from the time of Queen Victoria to the present day.

 Author Debra N. Mancoff explores the interconnections of art, fashion, and culture, with a focus on Britain.
-She is a Scholar in Residence at the Newberry Library, where she regularly teaches in the Seminars Program.
-Her newest book, The Face: Our Human Story for the British Museum, will be published later this year.
+She is a Scholar-in-Residence at the Newberry Library, where she regularly teaches in the Seminars Program.
+Her newest book, The Face: Our Human Story, written for the British Museum, will be published later this year.

 Your generosity is vital in keeping the library’s programs, exhibitions, and reading rooms free and accessible to everyone.
 Make a donation today.